 For years now, about seven, I’ve been asking the Lord for rest.
 He has increased my dreams yet limited my time.
 How, God?!
-How was I supposed to set my feet to accomplishing those things He’d asked me to do?
-How was I supposed to get a shower?!
+I didn’t know how was I supposed to set my feet to accomplishing those things He’d asked me to do.
+I didn’t know how was I supposed to get a shower

 Jeremiah 6:16 Thus saith the LORD, Stand ye in the ways, and see, and ask for the old paths, where is the good way, and walk therein, and ye shall find rest for your souls.
 But they said, We will not walk therein. –KJV